Definition of MySQL InnoDB Cluster

 WHERE

-Name defines the parameter to state the name of the cluster to be resumed.
+The name defines the parameter to state the name of the cluster to be resumed.

 If the name is not detailed, it will return the default cluster.

-How InnoDB Cluster works in MySQL?
+How does InnoDB Cluster work in MySQL?

-MySQL 5.7 version supports MySQL InnoDB Cluster which is an Oracle high accessibility solution and can be installed over MySQL for holding multiple master abilities and spontaneous failover.
+MySQL 5.7 version supports MySQL InnoDB Cluster, which is an Oracle high accessibility solution and can be installed over MySQL for holding multiple master abilities and spontaneous failover.
 This solution comprises three constituents:

 1. Group Replication